Beldin123/lpo/README.md

 The lporun subdirectory contains the executable intended as a tutorial demonstrating how lpo and gpx functions are used as well as exercisers which permit users to independently call and test each function exported by the two packages.

+### Installation and Use

+To install the package on a Windows platform, go to the cmd.exe window and enter the command:

+  go get -u github.com/Beldin123/lpo

+When installed, build the package and run the executable lporun to see the examples of how this package can be used, or to exercise each of the exported functions.